-information, for example in the context of third party inquiries or in order to explain the reasoning of CCCS in its final decisions or to establish a point of precedent.28 In these circumstances, CCCS will consider the extent to which the disclosure is necessary for the purposes for which CCCS is proposing to make the disclosure29 and liaise with the parties in advance to consider how any detriment to the merger parties could be minimised.
+above, the applicant must submit a separate annex with the non-confidential version of any submissions identifying the confidential information and giving reasons why the information should be treated as confidential.

+- 4.31 CCS cautions against blanket or overly wide confidentiality claims.
+Confidentiality should only be claimed over information that can reasonably be considered to be commercially sensitive or relating to the personal affairs of an individual.
+Section 89(6)(b) of the Act and Regulation 2 of the Competition (Notification) Regulations 2007 provide that confidential information means (a) commercial information the disclosure of which would, or might, in the opinion of CCS, significantly harm the legitimate business interests of the undertaking to which it relates; (b) information relating to the private affairs of an individual the disclosure of which would, or might, in the opinion of CCS, significantly harm the individual's interests; or (c) information the disclosure of which would, in the opinion of CCS, be contrary to the public interest.
+The following classes of information are not generally considered to be confidential by CCS: - Information that relates to the business of any of the merger parties but is not commercially sensitive in the sense that disclosure would cause harm to the business; - Information that reflects the merger parties' views of how the competitive effects of the merger could be analysed.
+This type of information can be produced by any reasonably well informed market participants, trade analysts or legal/economic advisors. - Information that is general knowledge within the industry, or is likely to be readily ascertainable by any reasonably diligent market participant or trade analyst. - 4.32 Where CCS considers that the confidentiality claims made in respect of Form M1, Form M2 or any other submission are excessive or unreasonable, it may stop the clock until such time as the applicant files a non-confidential version that meets CCS' requirements. - 4.33 It is CCS' policy to keep confidential those aspects of applicants' submissions in respect of which legitimate confidentiality claims have been made.
+In exceptional circumstances it may be necessary to disclose confidential information, for example in the context of third party inquiries or in order to explain the reasoning of CCS in its final decisions or to establish a point of precedent25.
+In these circumstances, CCS will consider the extent to which the disclosure is necessary for the purposes for which CCS is proposing to make the disclosure26 and liaise with the parties in advance to consider how any detriment to the merger parties could be minimised. - 4.34 Before CCS decides to publish a merger decision, it may give the applicant an opportunity to review the draft decision in order to determine whether or not it contains confidential information and to check the accuracy of factual statements relating to, or supplied by, the applicant.
+In the interest of transparency, it is inserted in the blanked out portion.
+The non-confidential version of the document will therefore read: "the turnover of the applicant is [CONFIDENTIAL] dollars".

+26 Section 89(6)(c) of the Act.

-- 4.34 Before CCCS decides to publish a merger decision, it will give the applicant an opportunity to review the draft decision in order to determine whether or not it contains confidential information and to check the accuracy of factual statements relating to, or supplied by, the applicant.
-In the interest of transparency, it is common practice for CCCS to safeguard confidentiality by replacing market share figures with ranges in the public version of the decision.
+common practice for CCS to safeguard confidentiality by replacing market share figures with ranges in the public version of the decision.
 This approach may also be used for other numeric information.
-Moreover, wherever possible, confidentiality claims of third parties are respected by redacting, anonymising and/or aggregating their responses. - 4.35 While CCCS will treat all parties' submissions on confidentiality seriously, pursuant to section 89 of the Act and regulation 20(5) of the Competition (Notification) Regulations 2007, CCCS will have the final discretion to decide whether or not information is confidential.
+Moreover, wherever possible, confidentiality claims of third parties are respected by anonymising and/or aggregating their responses.

+4.35 While CCS will treat all parties' submissions on confidentiality seriously, pursuant to section 89 of the Act and Regulation 20(5) of the Competition (Notification) Regulations 2007, CCS will have the final discretion to decide whether or not information is confidential.